 It is not possible to stay at the Zafit Field School over the weekend.
 Please be sure to organise your accommodation on weekends (Thursday night – Saturday afternoon).
 The excavation assumes no responsibility for any plans arraigned outside of the excavation working week.

 Planning Your Departure from Israel

 Q: When should I book my flights back home?

 A: As with any arrivals in Israel, the excavation does not provide any transport to the airport.
 The bus will return you to either Tel Aviv or Jerusalem (your preference) on the Thursday afternoon of your final registered week at the dig.

 The bus returns to Tel Aviv or Jerusalem late in the afternoon on a Thursday, and can sometimes be caught in traffic.

 So if you choose to leave Israel on the your final Thursday, we strongly recommend you fly later at night.
 This way you can ensure that you will be able to arrive at the airport and travel through security with time to make your flight.

 Q: How early before my flight should I arrive at the airport?

-A: Airport security in Israel is rigorous, so we recommend that you arrive at the airport three to three and half hours, before your flight.
+A: Airport security in Israel is rigorous, so we recommend that you arrive at the airport 3 to 3 1/2 hours, before your flight.